-From the beginning of the ZDX concept, Acura designers committed to meeting and surpassing the vehicle dynamics and driving feel of its primary competitors- the BMW X6 and Infiniti FX35.
+From the beginning, with the ZDX concept Acura designers committed to meeting and surpassing the vehicle dynamics and driving feel of its primary competitors— the BMW X6 and Infiniti FX35.
 The essential engineering targets included steering, suspension, braking and overall dynamic performance.
-In addition, superior control of noise, vibration and harshness (NVH) was paramount, as was the choice of Comfort and Sport modes made possible by an available Integrated Dynamics System (IDS).
+In addition, superior control of noise, vibration and harshness (NVH) was paramount, as was the choice of dedicated Comfort and Sport modes made possible by an available Integrated Dynamics System (IDS).

 With its standard 19x8.5-inch wheels and available Active Damper System, the ZDX offers an excellent blend of all-season handling capability.
 Focusing on a passionate European driving experience, while also providing sophisticated control of NVH, the ZDX is a supremely comfortable long-distance machine and an exhilarating partner on back roads.